PeterMosmans/gitlab-demolab/README.md

 ## Usage

-All variables are stored in an `.env` file: The `.env` file itself not supplied in this repository, but an example is: To quickly get started, copy the file `env-example` file to `.env`, edit the values (especially the SonarQube and GitLab passwords), make sure that `gitlab` resolves to localhost, and you\'re good to go.

-If you don't create an `.env` file before using the installer, it will automatically copy and use the `env-example` file for you.

 ```console
 ./installer.sh
 ```

-This will fire up an instance of GitLab, and three GitLab runners, capable of performing Docker-in-Docker commands.
+This will fire up an instance of GitLab, and two GitLab runners, capable of performing Docker-in-Docker commands.

+All variables are stored in an `.env` file: The `.env` file itself not supplied in this repository, but an example is: To quickly get started, copy the file `env-example` file to `.env`, edit the values (especially the SonarQube and GitLab passwords), and you\'re good to go.

+If you don't create an `.env` file before using the installer, it will automatically copy and use the `env-example` file for you.

 Then, you\'ll need to register the (group of) runners with a valid runner token, which needs to be created manually: Go to the Admin Area / Dashboard, click on